earthly/website/blog/_posts/2021-11-26-property-based-testing.md

 - Verifying an optimization (by comparing the results to the un-optimized version)
 - Anywhere I have more than one representation of some data and need to test the boundaries of those representations.

-But others have more ways to use this paradigm.
+But others have found more ways to use this paradigm.
 If you want to learn more about property-based testing, then [`gopter`](https://github.com/leanovate/gopter), *the GOlang Property TestER*, is worth taking a look at.
 [Amir Saeid](https://github.com/amir), who's good at this technique, recommends this [book](https://leanpub.com/property-based-testing-in-a-screencast-editor) full of examples, and [this blog](https://jacobstanley.io/how-to-use-hedgehog-to-test-a-real-world-large-scale-stateful-app/).

 If you have any tips or suggested resources for property-based testing, please let me know on Twitter (<a href="https://twitter.com/adamgordonbell/">@adamgordonbell</a>).